MarkWme/aks-sb-workshop/07-ClusterConfigMgmt.md

 **Challenge**

-- Can you find the log entry that shows where the **mic** deployment got added back?
+- Find the log entry that shows where the **mic** deployment got added back.
+- Turn the Flux Agent off.

 **NOTE**